mgoellnitz/trackdown/issues.md

 *nth*

-Not only output percentages about the progress a certain release, iteration, or sprint has made, but also present a graphical progress bar for easier overview about the current state.
+Do not only output percentages about the progress of a certain release, iteration, or sprint has made, but also present a graphical progress bar for easier overview about the current state.

 Martin Goellnitz / Wed, 28 Dec 2016 01:13:18 [415121a80ee3a216e9a02635df34b30dacb34f73](https://github.com/mgoellnitz/trackdown/commit/415121a80ee3a216e9a02635df34b30dacb34f73)